API reference#

 .require_compat()

 , to this list.
-User code may also add modules to this list.
+User code may also add modules to this list directly.

 .The specified module is appended to